treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/file-upload.md

 When creating an input tag with JavaScript dynamically, it is important to add "[]" at the end of the 'name' like name = "picture []".

-To receive the uploaded file in the upload action, you can access the two files through the TMimeEntity object as follows.
-But don’t forget here using the Iterator for that.
+To receive the uploaded files in the upload action, you can access the two files through the TMimeEntity object as follows:

 ```c++
 QList<TMimeEntity> lst = httpRequest().multipartFormData().entityList( "picture[]" );